-The associate director will be engaged and involved at the national level with professional organizations and communities, representing MA effectively to colleges and universities as well as other independent schools.
-Through relationship building and innate curiosity, the associate director will quickly learn MA's distinct curriculum and student experience, disseminating this information intentionally to college representatives and leaders.
+Through relationship building and innate curiosity, the Director will quickly learn MA's distinct curriculum and student experience, disseminating this information intentionally to college representatives.
 They will understand that educational excellence should push the boundaries of what and how we learn and will embrace MA's commitment to experiential education.
-This leader and the broader team will maintain and strengthen MA's positive relationships with college admissions officers, ensuring that MA remains a destination that colleges are enthusiastic about visiting due to high-caliber students and exceptional service from the College Counseling Office.
+This leader and the broader team will maintain and strengthen MA's relationships with college admissions officers, ensuring that MA remains a destination that colleges are enthusiastic about visiting due to high-caliber students and exceptional service from the College Counseling Office.

-Build strong relationships with students and families
+Build strong relationships with students and families, both individually and in group settings

-The associate director must possess excellent communication and listening skills.
-They must genuinely enjoy working with young people and building strong relationships with students and families, leveraging each student's unique talents and goals to help them develop a compelling college application plan and timeline.
-They will leverage their deep knowledge of admissions from universities across the country and will continue to learn and engage with universities by attending conferences and other professional development opportunities.
+The Director must possess excellent communication and listening skills, including the confidence and agility to engage students and families in dynamic group settings and dialogue.
+They must be adept at thinking on their feet, projecting calm and confidence in the face of anxiety, and injecting humor when appropriate.
+They must genuinely enjoy working with young people and building strong relationships, and they will mentor and lead their team in providing an exceptional experience for students and families.
+This work includes leveraging each student's unique talents and goals to help them develop a compelling college application plan and timeline.
+They will bring deep knowledge of admissions from both universities across the country and abroad and will continue to learn and engage with universities by attending conferences and other professional development opportunities.

-As a representative of the College Counseling Office, this leader must also effectively communicate updates, processes, and objectives to students and families.
+As the key representative of the College Counseling Office, this leader must also effectively communicate updates, processes, and objectives to students and families and make sure their team is clear and aligned around these goals.
 They must be politically savvy and diplomatic, with a high level of emotional intelligence, understanding the unique stressors of this process and strategically engaging families through both large-scale events and individual relationships.
-To succeed, the associate director must be a persuasive relationship-builder who generates trust and enthusiasm and serves as a visible presence on campus, interacting openly and genuinely and attending carefully to MA students and families.
-The associate director must be an active participant in the life of MA in both presence and communication style.
+To succeed, the Director must be a persuasive relationship-builder who generates trust and enthusiasm and serves as a visible presence on campus, interacting openly and genuinely and attending carefully to MA students and families.
+The Director must be an active participant in the life of MA in both presence and communication style.